 - Find your number at home using your own Sleep Number bed and the remote that it comes with.
 Following the instructions on Sleep Number’s website, you will want to lie in your “waking up” sleep position and allow the mattress to go from soft to firm and back from firm to soft so you can identify which level is best for you.

-Your Sleep Number setting is really ultimately determined by what feels “right” to you.
+One’s Sleep Number setting is really ultimately determined by what feels “right” to them.
 Those who are more inclined to sleep on firmer beds will more likely have a higher Sleep Number than those who like more cushion.

-A few things to keep in mind while you’re searching for your Sleep Number setting.
+A few things to keep in mind while people are searching for their Sleep Number setting.

-- Sleep Number recommends giving your number two to five nights and if you are still uncomfortable, you can adjust the number up or down by five.
-For example, if your Sleep Number is 35, you can make your mattress firmer by adjusting the Sleep Number to 40 (or softer by bringing it to 30).
+- Sleep Number recommends giving the number two to five nights and if people are still uncomfortable, they can adjust the number up or down by five.
+For example, if the Sleep Number is 35, people can make their mattress firmer by adjusting the Sleep Number to 40 (or softer by bringing it to 30).

 - Each Sleep Number model varies by the amount of foam cushion and layers that are in between the air chamber(s) and your mattress top.
 For example, the most basic model – the C-2 – has no foam layer between the air chamber and mattress.
 The I-10 has several foam layers, including a memory foam option.
 These layers, their thickness, and their density will all have an effect on your sleep comfort and ultimately your Sleep Number.